shashiirk/javascript20/drag-and-drop/README.md

 # Drag and Drop

 A scrambled list items that can be sorted by drag and drop.
-Built with **HTML Drag and Drop** API
+Built with **HTML Drag and Drop** API.

 ## Project Specifications